quozl/vk2rrt/POWER.md

   calculations and review by James VK2LQZ,

-    * Wire size 6mm&squared;, 10AWG, for 20A maximum charge current,
+    * Wire size 6mm&sup2;, 10AWG, for 12.12A maximum short circuit current, or increase wire size for distance,
     * Panel total power exceeds maximum input power of charge controller, 600W vs 520W, but page 9 of charger manual says it will safely limit to the rated power,
     * System will complete charging within about 23 minutes of full sun,
     * Panels will be idle most of the day,